All Episodes

 It's a very brief clip, but just yesterday he said Ukraine can still win.

-I don't know if he says these things because he believes it, or if he says these things to try and uh put the Russians off guard.
+I don't know if he says these things because he believes it or if he says these things to try and put the Russians off guard.

-I mean, in my communications, and I was pretty high up in the foreign ministry, the people with whom I spoke, uh just uh last week.
+I mean, in my communications, and I was pretty high up in the foreign ministry, the people with whom I spoke, just last week, they fully get him.

 This type of stuff does not rattle them.